rubencaro/bottler/README.md

 ## TODOs

-* Add `scripts` folder to release with generic watchdog scripts.
 * Warn when not properly configured
 * At least some minimal testing
 * Get it stable on production